Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Experiments

 \subsection{Evaluation Measures}

 We use two performance metrics, Accuracy (Acc) and Macro F1 (F1), to evaluate and validate the effectiveness of the proposed SentiSys.
-Acc and F1 are widely recognized in the field of multi-classification tasks to assess the predictive and classification capabilities of models.
+Acc and F1 are widely recognized in the field of multi-classification tasks to assess the predictive and classification capabilities of models \cite{zhang2020hierarchy}.
 Concretely, Acc quantifies the ratio of correctly classified samples and thus directly measures the accuracy of the model.
 F1 takes into account both accuracy and recall, offering a comprehensive perspective on the model's performance.
-Formally, these two evaluation measures are calculated as follows: